 Very popular in far eastern dishes and best used raw in salads or lightly seared in stir-fries, making use of all parts leaves, stem and flowering shoots.

-How, Where & When to Grow Pak Choi
+How, Where & When Should You Grow Pak Choi?

 Although Pak Choi is cool season crop, it can be grown during the summer months as long as shade and a layer of mulch around the plants is provided.
 In a constraint garden situation, these plants can be grown in small pots and containers.
 Early spring sow seeds under cover 1cm deep in seed or module trays.
 Seeds do not take long to germinate, 5 to 7 days and soon ready to thin out.
 Thin out to one per module.